5 July 2021

 Why is that good for your career prospects as a graphic designer?
 Well, because something that’s been part of how our brains work for as long as that instinct has, is REALLY hard to un-learn.
 It’s just something we do, and we can’t help it.
 That means that it isn’t going away any time soon, which in turn means that quality imagery is going to be eye-catching for centuries to come.
 That need for quality imagery then means that the services of a top-quality freelancer or graphic design agency will always be in demand!

 Reason 4: Never Be Bored At Work!

+If you become a graphic designer then you will never feel boring at work.
 Some people go to work and do the same thing day in, day out.
 However, a position at a graphic design agency or as a self-employed designer just isn’t like that.
-Even if you end up ‘doing the same thing’ regularly – lets say, creating images for social media posts – chances are you’ll be doing that task for several different clients.
+Even if you end up ‘doing the same thing’ regularly – let’s say, creating images for social media posts – chances are you’ll be doing that task for several different clients.
 Each of those clients will have their own design briefs and branding guidelines to work to, presenting a slightly different challenge each time.